-Roof Damage after tropical storms, hurricanes, or even common wind storms are very common events in Florida.
-The denial or underpayment of these roof damage claims by insurance companies are also unfortunately very common events.
-Insurance companies often prey upon homeowner in their time of need and attempt to confuse their own insureds as to the terms and conditions of their insurance policy and the items covered under same.
+Roof Damage after tropical storms, hurricanes, or even common wind storms is a very common event in Florida.
+The denial or underpayment of these roof damage claims by insurance companies is also unfortunately a very common event.
+Insurance companies often prey upon homeowners in their time of need and attempt to confuse their own insureds as to the terms and conditions of their insurance policy and the items covered under same.

 Insurance companies will often claim that the damage to your roof is the result of old age, lack of maintenance, or some other mysterious cause which – surprisingly! – is not covered under your policy.
 If the insurance company does offer any compensation for your damage, the company will often only offer to pay for a portion of your roof or just the minimum necessary to keep water from dripping on your head.
 Despite what the insurance company’s adjuster might tell you, your policy provides for more than just minimum patchwork when a portion of your roof is damaged.
 The insurance company has the obligation to fully restore your roof to a pre-loss condition and, most times, that will mean the full replacement of your roof.